 “To cater to Malaysian businesses, we import smaller units plus spare parts and other high quality items.
 We also have some parts locally assembled to save costs, making it more attractive to our clients,” Bongers imparted.

 On Monday evenings, Bongers busies himself with teaching German at the YMCA, a challenge that he took on recently: “Many local friends have asked me if there is anywhere in Ipoh that offers German classes.
 I looked around and found none.
 It is not surprising because there are only a handful of Germans living in Ipoh.
 I found it interesting that there are people who want to learn my language.”

 Bongers teaches basic conversational German in preparation for the A1 exam and welcomes anyone keen to learn German to drop by.

-Note: An edited version of this article [Starting life anew in Ipoh] was published on 23rd September 2017 in the now-defunct The Malay Mail.
+Note: An edited version of this article [Starting life anew in Ipoh] was published on 23rd September 2017 in The Malay Mail.